JamesSkemp/words/content/post/review-simplesleeve-premium-neoprene-sleeve-for-apple-ipad.md

 +++
-title = "Review: SimpleSleeve, Premium Neoprene Sleeve for Apple iPad" summary = "The following is a review of the SimpleSleeve, Premium Neoprene Sleeve for Apple iPad." draft = false comments = true date = "2012-09-16T21:35:00-05:00"
+title = "Review: SimpleSleeve, Premium Neoprene Sleeve for Apple iPad" description = "The following is a review of the SimpleSleeve, Premium Neoprene Sleeve for Apple iPad." draft = false comments = true date = "2012-09-16T21:35:00-05:00"